 Top 5 Tech Tips for Students:

 The Help Desk is a busy place during the start of the semester.
-Avoid the lines and make sure you follow these top tips:
+Avoid the lines and stress less by following these top tips:

 A HawkID is necessary to register for classes, view tuition, log in to email, and access most online university services.
 Your HawkID and password provide access to your grades, finances, and other personal information, so you should never share your password.

-If you have forgotten your HawkID and/or password or would like to change your password, visit the HawkID Tools page.
+If you forgot your HawkID and/or password or you would like to change your password, visit the HawkID Tools page.

 - Instructions for setting up Outlook, Mac Mail, and Windows Mail

 As a registered student, you have access to a large volume of software.
-Browse and download available software.
+Browse our recommended titles.

 Some of the most popular titles include:

 Microsoft Office--You can install Microsoft Office on up to five personal machines for free.
 To learn more about this service and how to install it, visit our Microsoft Office support page.

 OneDrive for Business (file storage)--Don't wait for a virus or hard drive failure to wipe out that 20-page paper.
 Back up important documents with OneDrive for Business, a cloud storage solution that offers plenty of storage space for all of your important documents.